rowasc/xs-gather-sdk/README.md

 ## What is this
 A tiny SDK to play with the Gather.town APIs while they (probably?) work on the new Web Sockets APIs :)

-## Is this a serious project.
+## Is this a serious project, can I launch my startup withis

-No, it may be one at some point, but right now it's a toy.
-I wanted to play with their APIs and practice my Typescript :shrugs:
+No. I made this for a toy project I am having fun with.
+I wanted to play with their APIs and practice Typescript.

 You can read about how I used the tiny SDK, here https://rowasc.com/experiments/funemployment-log-1-gather-town/ .